 You'll see why this whole thing becomes a problem with payment a bit further down this post.

-Visit the Amazon you want to register with.
-You should see a 'Become an affiliate' link in the footer, or something similar.
+Visit the Amazon you want to register with and you should see a 'Become an affiliate' link in the footer of the Amazon homepage.

-You'll know that Amazon sell a lot of items, so it'll be really easy to find items that are related to your blog's niche.
+You'll know that Amazon sell a lot of items, so no matter what you create content about, you'll be able to find products you can promote.

 Simply browse to the category of your choice.
 For example, Kitchen & Dining.
 Then click the Best Sellers link.

-This will give you a list of the best selling items in that category.
-This will give you an idea of what products will make you the most money within your niche.
+This will give you a list of the best selling items in that category which will give you an idea of what products will make you the most money within your niche.